 Welcome to our homeschooling page for information and links for anything to do with teaching your child and developing their learning.

-Why do parents make the decision to home-school their children?
+Why do parents make the decision to home-educate their children?

 There are so many reasons that people decide to take their children out of school and start to teach them at home.